Unicity/Chimera/classes/Unicity/VLD/README.md

 ## File

-A VLD file is simple text file and uses the file extension `.vld`.
+A VLD file is a simple text file and uses the file extension `.vld`.

 ## Syntax